 Very little has been written about the psychological changes associated with gynecomastia.
 Dr. Parker follows his patients over the first year at increasing intervals after their surgery.
 He monitors not only their physical changes, but emotional as well.
 It has been his observation that his patients following gynecomastia surgery exhibit the following changes: The now normal appearance of their chest allows them to remove their shirt to go to the beach or swimming pool.

-Similarly, their involvement in athletics often increases as they now feel more like “one of the guys” and more self confident.
+Similarly, their involvement in athletics often increases as they now feel more like “one of the guys” and more self-confident.
 Their enhanced body image is also reflected by changes in their clothing, abandoning baggy shirts in favor of tighter fitting ones.
 Feelings such as embarrassment and anxiety about their chest fade.
-Improved self confidence and self esteem carries over into better interpersonal relationships as well.
+Improved self-confidence and self-esteem carries over into better interpersonal relationships as well.